NovelaNeuro/rec_to_nwb/README.md

 # lfdatamigration
-lfdatamigration is a python package that converts SpikeGadgets rec files to NWB files.
+lfdatamigration is a python package for converting SpikeGadgets rec files to NWB files.
-It converts data from `/raw` folder to `.nwb` file.
+It converts experiment data from `/raw` folder to `.nwb` file.
-It utilizes rec_to_binaries package.</br>
+It utilizes rec_to_binaries package for preprocessing phase.</br>
 https://github.com/LorenFrankLab/rec_to_binaries</br>

 ### Prerequisites
-# With conda
+### For users
 1. Install Spike Gadgets
    https://bitbucket.org/mkarlsso/trodes/downloads/
 2. Add SpikeGadgets to path.